The most important information about spread of coronavirus in Czech Republic (updated)

 Given the current situation, clients returning from high-risk areas (Italy: Emilia-Romagna, Lombardy, Piedmont and Veneto) where COVID-19 has occurred are encouraged to observe 14-day quarantine and not attend Czech language courses or other seminars or courses and events organized by our Center.
 For countries where quarantine is not yet mandated: China, Iran and South Korea, inform your GP to decide on your condition.

-In case of quarantine, contact the Center staff and your absence will be excused.
+In the case of quarantine, contact the Center staff and your absence will be excused.

 Thank you for your understanding.